ymuichiro/quick_learning_symbol_en/07_metadata.md

 ### Note
 While metadata has the advantage of providing quick access to information by Key-Value, it should be noted that it needs updating.
-Updating requires the signatures of the issuer account and the account to which it is registered, so it is better only be used if both accounts can be trusted.
+Updating requires the signatures of the issuer account and the account to which it is registered, so it should only be used if both accounts can be trusted.

 ## 7.5 Tips for use